Bad Data Visualizations: Three Mistakes Marketers Make and How to Avoid Them

 When you’re working with data, presentation is everything.
 Bad data visualizations can throw off your entire message.
 Here’s how to avoid three common mistakes.

-Here are three common data reporting mistakes to avoid.
+With that in mind, here are three common data reporting mistakes to avoid.

 Mistake #1: Making the reader work for insights.

 Don’t assume that if you throw all the data into a table or graph the results are obvious.
-Good communication requires context and your audience probably doesn’t have time, or won’t take the time, to inspect the data.
+Good communication requires context, and your audience probably doesn’t have time, or won’t take the time, to inspect the data.
 Whatever observation you’d like to highlight, go ahead and spell it out.
 That means including insights in text format in addition to a graph or table.
-If using a graph, use callouts for key events.
+If you’re using a graph, use callouts for key events.
 When showing an increase or decrease, calculate that difference for your audience.

 Mistake #2: Including too many data points in one graph.